open-mmlab/mmaction2/tools/data/ucf101/README.md

 bash extract_rgb_frames_opencv.sh
 ```

-If both are required, run the following script to extract frames using "tvl1" algorithm.
+If Optical Flow is also required, run the following script to extract flow using "tvl1" algorithm.

 ```shell
 bash extract_frames.sh